sdss/mugatu/docs/sphinx/example.rst

 	#SBATCH --time=3-00:00:00
 	srun -n 1 -c 16 python -W ignore -u $MUGATU_DIR/bin/validate_designs_batches.py -t rs -p example_plan -o apo -n 16

-The above will run the validation at APO for a robostrategy run called ``example_plan`` using 16 cores.
+The above will run the validation at APO for a robostrategy run called ``example_plan`` using 16 cores and does not print warnings to the log file.
+In this case, the log file will only print the progress of the validation.
+If you want warnings as part of the outputs, remove ``-W ignore``.
 The job is then submited by:

 	>>> sbatch submit_validate.sh